From Dolphins to Destroyers: The ScanEagle UAV

-April 14/11: Insitu awards small business qualifier ArgenTech Solutions a contract to provide field service representative (FSR) services for the ScanEagle unmanned aircraft system (UAS), at locations worldwide.
+April 14/11: Insitu awards small business qualifier ArgenTech Solutions a contract to provide field service representative (FSR) services, at locations worldwide.
 It’s an initial 1-year contract that includes options for 2 additional years.

 April 9/11: Boeing receives a $12.3 million firm-fixed-price contract modification for “additional Mid-Wave Infrared Unmanned Aerial Systems, intelligence reconnaissance surveillance services in for the 1st Marine Expeditionary Force combat missions in support of Operation Enduring Freedom.”
 Sounds like an order for NightEagle services in Afghanistan.